Updated: 30 May 2023 & medically reviewed by Dr. Samantha Miller

 How long do drugs and alcohol stay in your system?

-Drugs and alcohol are typically detectable in the blood or urine for a period of hours to weeks.
+Drugs and alcohol are typically detectable in the blood or urine drug tests for a period of hours to weeks.
 However, several factors affect the detection rate of substances in urine and blood.
 These include the type of test used, the dose taken, the user’s tolerance level, the potency of the substance, the metabolism of the user, and the existence of any underlying medical conditions.
 In addition, it is possible to detect some substances in other body tissues such as hair for months.

 Click here to see the average length of time a substance will stay in the blood and urine.